 Then we'd put the fish in there.
 Ho, we'd watch that boil.
 It makes you hungry to watch that meat, that fish, boiling.
 Fish don't have to be cooked very long, so it didn't take us very long to cook up a meal.
 We mostly boiled everything because there wasn't too much lard around.
 The only grease we had came from the slab pork the government issued out for rations, and the little bit of pork fat we traded for with our wild rice.
 That's where we got our grease, our white lard, wah-bIsh-kii bI-mI-day.
-But we got some other lard out of the tallows that we picked up from the animals that we got.
+But we got some other lard out of the tallows that we picked up from the animals that we got by hunting.
 We'd save the tallow for frying, seasoning, cooking, and boiling.
 And, sometimes, we used grease alone.